 Vehicles often involved in roof crush lawsuits:

-What causes Rollover accidents?
+What Causes Rollover Accidents?

-Jerking the steering wheel or over correcting
+Jerking the steering wheel or overcorrecting

 A tripped rollover occurs when the vehicle makes contact with a street curb, guardrail, dirt/soft soil, or a median.
-The sudden contact to one side of the vehicle can cause the car, SUV or truck to go airborne or turn on its side and roll, increasing the potential of a roof crush.
+The sudden contact with one side of the vehicle can cause the car, SUV, or truck to go airborne or turn on its side and roll, increasing the potential of a roof crush.
 (If the vehicle does not make contact with another object and rolls, it is classified as an untripped rollover.
 The untripped rollover is not as common as the tripped rollover.)

-Rain, snow, and ice are common culprits attributed to serious rollover accidents, especially when the vehicle is traveling at speeds too fast for conditions.
+Rain, snow, and ice are common culprits attributed to serious rollover accidents, especially when the vehicle is traveling at speeds too fast for the conditions.

-Common Rollover Accident injuries
+Common Rollover Accident Injuries

-The violent nature of a rollover is what makes it one of the most serious of accident types, and because the potential for the roof to crush, the injuries often associated with it include:
+The violent nature of a rollover is what makes it one of the most serious of accident types, and because of the potential for the roof to crush, the injuries often associated with it include:

 A seatbelt obviously has the potential to reduce the severity of a person's injuries in a rollover accident, especially by preventing them from being thrown from the vehicle, however, when the vehicle's roof is crushed, even a seatbelt has its limitations.
-The two biggest concerns with a severe rollover case are paralyisis and/or death, both caused by the roof frame's inability to hold the weight of the overturned vehicle.
+The two biggest concerns with a severe rollover case are paralysis and/or death, both caused by the roof frame's inability to hold the weight of the overturned vehicle.

 Because the injuries a person receives in a rollover accident are so severe, it's not uncommon for the medical bills to reach hundreds of thousands of dollars.
 In other instances, the victim may require lifetime assistance.
 Add to this the fact that the insurance company will undoubtedly try to place some, most, or all fault with you, and it can lead to an aggravating situation.